aungmyokyaw97/aungmyokyaw97/README.md

 ###

 - 🔭 I’m working as a Senior Backend Developer.<br>
-- 📚 I am currently expanding my skill set by learning NestJS and ReactJS.<br>
+- 📚 I am currently expanding my skill set by learning Golang.<br>
 - ⚡  When I am free, I mostly watch YouTube videos and read about new technology.
 I also enjoy listening to music, and being in quiet surroundings is my favorite way to relax.<br>
 </p>